fatbobman/ObservableDefaults/README.md

 - **External Changes**: By default, `ObservableDefaults` instances respond to external changes in `UserDefaults`.
 You can disable this by setting `ignoreExternalChanges` to `true`.
 - **Key Prefixes**: Use the `prefix` parameter to prevent key collisions when multiple classes use the same property names.
 - **Custom Keys**: Use `@DefaultsKey` to specify custom keys for properties.
+- **Prefixe Charters**: The prefix must not contain '.' characters.

 ## License